akhilcjose/NLProc-Proj-M-SS25/README.md

 ## 🎯 Objective

-To build a retrieval-augmented NLP system where, given a query, the system fetches relevant research context and generates accurate, context-specific responses.
+To build a retrieval-augmented NLP system that takes a user query along with a research paper as input and returns precise answers from the paper’s content.
+This supports quick knowledge extraction and deeper understanding of scholarly texts.

 ![alt text](https://github.com/akhilcjose/NLProc-Proj-M-SS25/blob/feature/spec_doc/image.png)